isomerpages/psd-publicservice/_who-we-are/The Singapore Public Service.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/370159326_631851825765897_8512270328436213311_n.jpg">
 </div>
-<p>The Singapore Public Service employs about 152,000 public officers who
+<p>The Singapore Public Service employs about 154,000 public officers working
-work in 16 Ministries and more than 50 statutory boards.</p>
+in 16 Ministries and more than 50 Statutory Boards.
+Within the Public Service is the Civil Service, comprising about 87,000 officers working in the Ministries.</p>
 <h3><strong>Our Mission</strong></h3>
 <p>We work with the elected Government and Singaporeans to forge a common
 vision of Singapore's future and transform the vision into reality.
 We